hpurmann/hpurmann.github.io/_posts/2016-06-16-beyond-limits.md

 The lens manufacturer Tamron was the main partner of this year's marathon.
 They brought a selection of lenses which one could use for the day – free of charge.
 I decided to try the 35mm F/1.8.

-At 11am, the overall topic "Beyond limits" and the first four subtopics were announced.
+At 11am, the overall topic "Beyond limits" and the first four themes were announced.
 The crowd split up, the journey began.
 We decided to start the competition with a break.
 I took a few shots with the borrowed Tamron lens while having a coffee.
 Both were great.

 ## 01 – To outgrow oneself